Winter News 2019

 Wyong Writers’ bid for a council grant has been successful.
 We will therefore be able to publish our anthology for sale to the public.
 Reminder– oru launch is November 16th at the Tuggerah Library in Westfield Shopping Centre.

-Anne’s story submission for the FAW/Seniors card competition has been successful and her story will be published in the anthology later in the year.
+Both Anne and Pat’s story submissions for the FAW/Seniors card competition have been successful and their stories will be published in the anthology later in the year.
+Congratulations to Anne and Pat.

 Mei-Ling and Derek took part in the 5 Lands Art Collective festival At Avoca Surf Life Saving Club.
 Derek read his poem, Swell, and Mei-Ling read the opening pages from her forthcoming novel Grace.